 - Presentation – Preparing Your Business to Navigate Coronavirus Disruption – LINK

-- Rios Mena Law – The guide to transition your company to operate remotely – INFO
+- Rios Mena Law – The guide to transitioning your company to operate remotely – INFO

 Our Recommendation: Act NOW!

 Start applying NOW.
 Direct business assistance programs must be inundated with applications and few resources.
-This means that your application can take weeks to process, and even more time to be funded.
+Your application can take weeks to process and even more, time to be funded.
 Requests take hours, and you may have to speak to experts.

 Also, create a plan and seek to meet with an expert.
 Start putting together an emergency plan and budget, with business continuity measures and new sources of income.
-If you don’t have a cash flow projection for the next 3 to 12 months that includes a sales decline scenario, do it now.
+Do it now if you don’t have a cash flow projection for the next 3 to 12 months that includes a sales decline scenario.

 The COVID-19 pandemic is a situation that is unlike any other crisis your business has ever had to face.
-Still, as business owners, we are attuned to changing tides and are resilient.
+Still, as business owners, we are resilient and attuned to changing tides.
 Now it’s time to take action for the benefit of you and your team.

-This blog was written by Ivan Ríos Mena, Esq. member of our external team of advisors, Ivan combines his unique legal, business, and operational experience to serve emerging companies in strategic ways, made possible by his eclectic background.
-The former COO of the PR Science, Technology & Research Trust, and founding member of the global startup accelerator Parallel18, Ivan currently advises businesses in corporate, commercial, government incentive, and intellectual property matters related to different stages of commercialization.
+This blog was written by Ivan Ríos Mena, Esq. a member of our external team of advisors.
+Ivan combines his unique legal, business, and operational experience to serve emerging companies in strategic ways, made possible by his eclectic background.
+The former C.O.O. of the P.R.R Science, Technology & Research Trust, and founding member of the global startup accelerator Parallel18, Ivan currently advises businesses in corporate, commercial, government incentive, and intellectual property matters related to different stages of commercialization.